-Lisa Grossbauer, Instructor of Mathematics, earned a BS in Mathematics and an MS in Applied Statistics from Villanova University.
-After 15 years at Lockheed Martin Corporation working as an Aerospace Software Engineer, she entered higher education teaching while simultaneously attending Ursinus College for her Secondary Education Certification in Mathematics as a post- baccalaureate.
+Lisa Grossbauer, Collegiate Assistant Professor of Mathematics, earned a BS in Mathematics and an MS in Applied Statistics from Villanova University and her PhD from Lehigh University.
+After 15 years at Lockheed Martin Corporation working as an Aerospace Software Engineer, she entered higher education teaching while simultaneously attending Ursinus College for her Secondary Education Certification in Mathematics as a post-baccalaureate.
 She received her Pennsylvania certification in Mathematics from Ursinus College then joined the mathematics department the following semester.

-She is interested in math and statistics education, specifically teaching young educators the importance of making real world connections in mathematics in order to cultivate a deeper more meaningful understanding of mathematics.
-Lisa Grossbauer has spent much of her teaching career exploring various pedagogies and their success in helping students to discover and enjoy mathematics.
+She is interested in math and statistics education, specifically coaching young educators on the importance of making real world connections in mathematics in order to cultivate a deeper more meaningful understanding of mathematics.
+Lisa has spent much of her teaching career exploring various pedagogies and their success in helping students to discover and enjoy mathematics.
 She is a member of the ASA, NCTM, ATMOPAV, and PASTA professional associations.
 Additionally, She is a reader for the AP-Statistics exam through Educational Testing Services.